 I am 20 years old, a sophomore Motion Designer at Ringling College of Art and Design, and the only sibling to an older brother with low-verbal autism.
-This article was a special request by my boyfriend, Max.
-He asked me to share my sibling perspective on the theatrical production of “The Curious Incident of the Dog in the Night-Time”.
+I was asked me to share my sibling perspective on the theatrical production of “The Curious Incident of the Dog in the Night-Time”.
 This play is based on a book by Mark Haddon, and I was treated to this theatrical production during my stay in New York.

 When I first was told about this play, I was apprehensive because the main character has verbal autism.
 My older brother, Anthony, has low-verbal autism with persistent echolalia and severe obsessive-compulsive disorder.
 I was uneasy thinking about how autism is usually portrayed in the media.
 I was expecting a lighthearted portrayal of social quirkiness with savant skills that does not reflect what most autism families go through every day.
 Many on the spectrum are unable to communicate fluently, and can't live independently.
 I asked my mother what she thought.
 She said I should go view the production as an art student, and not to limit myself because of my upbringing.